EXHIBIT B: DATA PROCESSING ADDENDUM

 This Data Processing Addendum (“DPA”) is an agreement between Ably and the entity that has agreed to the Ably Terms of Service (or “you” as defined in the Terms; hereinafter, “Customer”).
-This DPA incorporates, if applicable, the Standard Contractual Clauses and supplements the Ably Terms of Service (hereinafter the “Agreement”).
+This DPA incorporates, as applicable, the Standard Contractual Clauses and supplements the Ably Terms of Service (hereinafter, the “Agreement”).
 Capitalized terms not otherwise defined herein will have the meanings given to them in the Agreement.

-Customer acknowledges that Ably is a conduit of Content transmitted through the use of the Ably Solution, some of which may, unbeknownst to Ably, contain End User Personal Data as defined below.
-Such End User Personal Data is held only for as long as needed to transmit it (except if and to the extent the Customer elects to store such data, as data controller).
-Ably does not, in the provision of the Ably Solution, otherwise use, modify, access, store, process or transmit End User Personal Data or even have knowledge of its existence.
+Customer acknowledges that Ably is a conduit of Content transmitted through the use of the Ably Solution, some of which may, unbeknownst to Ably, contain Personal Data as defined below.
+Such Personal Data is held only for as long as needed to transmit it (except if and to the extent the Customer elects to store such data, as data controller).
+Ably does not, in the provision of the Ably Solution, otherwise use, modify, access, store, process or transmit Personal Data or even have knowledge of its existence.

 Customer may be the controller of Personal Data, or the processor of Personal Data.
 When Customer is the controller and shares Personal Data with Ably, Ably will be the processor of the Personal Data.
 When Customer is the processor and shares Personal Data with Ably, Ably will be the sub-processor of the Personal Data.